wiremock/wiremock-grpc-extension/RELEASING.md

 ## Update the version on wiremock.org
 https://github.com/wiremock/wiremock.org

-Publish the changes by merging to the `live-publish` branch and manually triggering the "Deploy Jekyll site to Pages" workflow.
+Publish the changes by merging to the `main` branch.

 ## Post an announcement on the WireMock Community Slack
 Announce in the #announcments channel then link to the message from #general.